saffire/saffire/docs/spec/source/control-structures.rst

 .. note::
-	.iter() methods can add additional information to the meta data, for instance, with a priority-queue, the actual priority of an element can be stored in $meta.priority
+	.iter() methods can add additional information to the meta data, for instance, with a priority-queue, the actual priority of an element could be stored in $meta.priority

 ::